Ayush-Kukreti/low-level-design/snake-ladder/README.md

-command line program  for a simple snake-ladder game between 2 players.
+Command line program  for a simple snake-ladder game between any number of players.